 Similar to the Cycle trail in New Zealand, in Luneburg there are many many bike trails linking the towns and criss-crossing through nature.

 There’s no better style of afternoon break than to jump on my second hand bike, and pedal for an hour along the river to the nearest little down, Bardowick.

-I love this bike shop.
+I love the bike shop at the university.
 It’s a cheap and good way to take care of your bike.
-At the university they have a bike mechanic garage, packed with every tool you’d need (they even have a machine for debuckling your wheels).
+They have a bike mechanic garage, packed with every tool you’d need (they even have a machine for debuckling your wheels).

 Students work there, and you pay for any parts you need (just 6 euro for bike lights that work on a dynamo), plus pay a donation for the time and use of tools.

 You fix your own bike if you can, or if you need help, the students will help.

 Everything about this idea is awesome.
 Your money goes to students, you get your hands dirty and learn how to fix your bike, and it’s cheap!

 There are bike rental stations available in many many locations.
 Bikes are unlocked using an app on your phone, and you can ride free for the first 30 minutes if you’re on certain memberships, ideal for commuting.

 The company operates in many cities and towns across Germany, and has multiple rental stations in each town, where you can get comfy, quality, and well cared for bikes.

 So, for anyone who wants to bike but doesn’t want to take care of the bike, renting an easy and affordable option.
 Barcelona and Madrid have similarly good bike rental systems – subsidised by pasting ads on the bikes.